dinhomathias/Amc/Making-your-bot-persistent.md

 Like `ConversationHandler(<no change>, persistent=True, name='my_name')`. `persistent` is `False` by default.
 Adding these arguments and adding the conversation handler to a persistence-aware updater/dispatcher will make it persistent.

+## Refreshing at runtime

+If your persistence reads the data from an external database, the entries in this database could change at runtime.
+This is the case in particular, if the entries in the database are created by a 3rd party service independently of your bot.
+If you want to make sure that the data in `context.user/chat/bot_data` are always up to date, your persistence class should implement the methods `refresh_bot/chat/user_data`.
+Those will be called when in update comes in, before any of your callbacks are called.

 ## Storing Bots

 As of v13, persistence will automatically try to replace `telegram.Bot` instances by [`REPLACED_BOT`](https://python-telegram-bot.readthedocs.io/en/stable/telegram.ext.basepersistence.html#telegram.ext.BasePersistence.REPLACED_BOT) and